BryanChiu/Mactivision/designdoc.md

 * output: _out_ := none
 * exceptions: `CannotWriteToFileException`

+## 4.4 Post-Processing Modules

+This section outlines all modules for processing the JSON data output from the [Measurement Modules](#43-measurement-modules) section.
+[MetaJSON]

+## 4.4.1 JSON Loader Module

+## 4.4.2 Profile Parser Module

+## 4.4.3 Game Performance Modules

+This section outlines all modules for calculating the performance of a user in a specific game, based on the JSON output of the [Measurement Modules](#43-measurement-modules) section.

+## 4.4.3.1 Digger Performance Module

+## 4.4.3.2 Feeder Performance Module

+## 4.4.3.3 Rockstar Performance Module

+# 5. List of Changes to SRS

 # 5. Traceability Matrix

 Table #1 Functional requirements and descriptions from [SRS](https://github.com/BryanChiu/Mactivision/wiki/Software-Requirements-Specification#32-functional)